 He went on to describe the petition as critique of disingenuous clicktivist culture and other forms of online inauthenticity.
 According to Natella, Bowie's death has become a "simulacrum that impacts reality."

-The artist isn't the only one to criticise the outpouring of online grief over a figure very few have met in person.
+The artist isn't the only one to criticize the outpouring of online grief over a figure very few have met in person.
 The Guardian's First Dog on the Moon cartoonist crafted a similarly tongue-in-cheek comic tribute to his "good friend," the actor Alan Rickman, who also died this week.

 "What a sad week," laments First Dog in the comic.
 "I loved Alan for years—the way you love someone famous who you think it would be good to be friends with because they just seem like that sort of person."

 Yet in Catholic Italy Natella's petition seems to have been taken seriously.
-It's been reported by The Evening Standard and L'Huffington Post among others.
-A simple Google search of Natella reveals he's the same prankster behind the "Ever Dream This Man" hoax.
+It's been reported by the Evening Standard and L'Huffington Post among others.
+A simple Google search of Natella reveals he's the same prankster behind the "Ever Dream This Man?" hoax.
 You might recall the story which claimed thousands of people were seeing the same creepy man's face in their dreams.
 Yes, VICE was also fooled.

 Natella has a long history of public pranks.
 In 1995, he partook in a collaborative art project in which hundreds of activists adopted the subversive identity "Luther Blisset."
 He also founded a fake advertising agency named Guerriglia and is behind statues of the mafia in Rome and a spoof campaign, calling for Ghana's Cardinal Turkson to become the next pope.

 So Natella doesn't believe God will really bring Bowie back, but people are still signing his petition in the thousands.
 The question is what will happen if Natella reaches his goal of 15,000 signatures?